julzaza/wildwitchherbs/_posts/2025-12-03-smoke-cleansing-vs-smudging.md

 - newborn purification
 - preparing ritual spaces

+Smoke was rarely used for “good vibes.”
+In old households, it was practical protection: clearing sickness after illness, guarding thresholds after conflict, blessing a newborn, or keeping unwanted forces from settling in the home.

+Much of this work centered on the threshold itself: the doorway, the hearth, the gate, the places where illness, envy, and unwanted presence were believed to enter.
+These were not symbolic spaces, but defended ones.

+That older household practice is explored more deeply in **[Home Protection Herbs and Folk Rituals Guide](/home-protection-herbal-rituals-guide/)**.

-The method is global, but the herbs change with the land.
+The smoke cleansing method is global, but the herbs change with the land.

-Below is a worldwide view of smoke cleansing traditions.
+Below is a worldwide view of these traditions.

 ---